Course overview

 Year 3 core modules

-Through this module you develop the knowledge, skills and values needed to work effectively with clients in a service setting chosen collaboratively with your personal tutor to reflect developing clinical interests and to allow consolidation of clinical skills.
-The placement may involve revisiting an area of work, defined by a client group or a model of intervention, or working in an area not covered by previous placements.
-You relate theory to practice and adopt an evaluative and evidence-based approach to your clinical work.
+Develop the knowledge, skills and values to work effectively with clients in a service setting.
+Your placement may involve revisiting an area of work, defined by a client group or a model of intervention, or working in an area not covered by previous placements.

-In the third year of training there is an option for you to gain experience of long-term case work by spending half a day a week in a specialist service.
-Where available this is in a model of your choice and allows for deeper theoretical and clinical understanding.
+There is an option for you to gain experience of long-term case work by spending half a day a week in a specialist service.
 In the half day, you see a long-term client or are involved in running a long-term group.
 You receive one hour of supervision devoted to the case and complete all administration and associated reading.
 The long-term case spans both of your third-year placements.

-Where available, there is also the option to choose an Organisational Placement.
-Through this module you apply your psychological expertise to organisational issues and systems of care.
+Where available, there is also the option to choose an organisational placement.
+You apply your psychological expertise to organisational issues and systems of care.
 You also undertake projects aimed at service improvement and audit existing service arrangements.
-You relate theory to practice and adopt an evaluative and evidence-based approach to your work.

 Modules offered may vary.